ivotimev/FacebookHack2/README.md

 ## What it is

-An android app which enables users to easily state the media that they are interested in by using a swipe left/right to state interest model.
+An android app which enables users to easily state the media that they are interested in by using val1 swipe left/right to state interest model.